-A \$1.00 change in the assumed public offering price of \$ per ordinary share, which is based on the estimated initial public offering price set forth on the cover page of this prospectus, would increase (decrease), in the case of an increase (decrease), our pro forma as adjusted net tangible book value after giving effect to this offering by approximately \$ million, the pro forma as adjusted net tangible book value per ordinary share after giving effect to this offering by \$ per ordinary share and the dilution in pro forma as adjusted net tangible book value per ordinary share to new investors in this offering by \$ per ordinary share, assuming no change to the number of ordinary shares offered by us as set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and other offering expenses.
+A \$1.00 change in the assumed public offering price of \$5.00 per ordinary share, which is based on the midpoint of the estimated range of the initial public offering price set forth on the cover page of this prospectus, would increase (decrease), in the case of an increase (decrease), our pro forma as adjusted net tangible book value after giving effect to this offering by approximately \$2.78 million, the pro forma as adjusted net tangible book value per ordinary share after giving effect to this offering by \$0.23 per ordinary share and the dilution in pro forma as adjusted net tangible book value per ordinary share to new investors in this offering by \$0.77 per ordinary share, assuming no change to the number of ordinary shares offered by us as set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and other offering expenses.

-The following table summarizes, on a pro forma as adjusted basis as of September 30, 2019, the differences between existing shareholders and the new investors with respect to the number of ordinary shares purchased from us in this offering, the total consideration paid and the average price per ordinary share paid before deducting the underwriting discounts and commissions and estimated offering expenses.
+The following table summarizes, on a pro forma as adjusted basis as of September 30, 2019, the differences between existing shareholders and the new investors with respect to the number of ordinary shares purchased from us in this offering, the total consideration paid and the average price per ordinary share paid at an assumed initial public offering price of \$5.00 per ordinary share, which is the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus, before deducting the underwriting discounts and commissions and estimated offering expenses.

-Ordinary Purch Total Con sideration Average Price Per Ordinary

-Number Percent Amount Percent Share

-Existing shareholders % \$ g % \$

-New investors % \$ g % \$

-Total % \$ g % \$
+Ordinary S Purcha Total Cons ideration Average Price Per Ordinary Number Percent Amount Percent Share Existing shareholders 9,000,000 75% \$ 23,132,777 61% \$ 2.57 New investors 3,000,000 25% \$ 15,000,000 39% \$ 5.00 Total 12,000,000 100% \$ 38,132,777 100% \$